morteza-mahdiani/fMRIGC/README.md

 ## To do

-seed --> is the alternative a random integer? perhaps a comment in the guide explaining this would help

-fID, lIS --> is it worth collapsing this into a single parameter with 2 values (vector)?

 ROIs --> full names of files, that are full string matches to avoid issues with duplicate region masks (e.g. multiple FFA masks in the same directory)?

 c_instance.preprocess --> theres a discrepancy between terminology for ntrials, nobs between GCParameters and preprocess; is it possible to pass nobs here, to further save any user discrepancies between nobs specified for preprocess and for gc_instance?